SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 All resource URLs in the table are assumed to use the prefix: "/{context-root}/{version}/".

-{c}:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or "messages".
+{c}:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or any other collection of objects.

 {i}:  An abbreviation for {id}:  this MUST be substituted with the value of a domain name, hostname, contact-id or a message-id.